-Distribute the textual and visual portions of your email copy in such a way that the readers don’t find your message boring or vague.
-Ideally, the text to image ratio should be kept at around 60:40.
+Distribute your email copy’s textual and visual portions so that the readers don’t find your message boring or vague.
+Ideally, the text-to-image ratio should be kept at around 60:40.
 Your message should also be readable for screen readers.

 Don’t Over Rely On Colors.